mercadona/rele/README.md

 ## Motivation and Features

-The [Publish–subscribe pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) and specifically the Google Cloud [PubSub library](https://pypi.org/project/google-cloud-pubsub/) are very powerful tools but you can easily cut your fingers on it.
+The [Publish-Subscribe pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) and specifically the Google Cloud [PubSub library](https://pypi.org/project/google-cloud-pubsub/) are very powerful tools but you can easily cut your fingers on it.
 Relé makes integration seamless by providing Publisher, Subscriber and Worker classes with the following features:

-* A Publisher:
+* A `publish` function:
   * Singleton: Ensures there is no memory leak when instantiating a `PublisherClient` every time you publish will result in a memory leak because the transport is not closed by the Google library.
-  * Automatic building of topic paths
 * A `sub` decorator to declare subscribers:
-  * Super easy declaration of subscribers
+  * In-built acks
+  * Automatic subscription topic naming
+* `Publisher` and `Subscription` classes:
+  * Automatic gc client configuration and building of topic and subscription paths
-* A Worker:
+* A `Worker` class:
   * In-built DB connection management so open connections don't increase over time
 * A `python manage.py runrele` management command
   * Automatic creation of Subscriptions